fossunited/falcon/README.md

 ## The Client Library

-The livecode also comes with a `livecode.js` library.
+The falcon also comes with a `livecode.js` library.
 It is available at path `/static/livecode.js` on the livecode server.

 ### `LiveCodeSession`